Graph-Based Methods for Discrete Choice: Empirical results

 In \Cref{fig:prediction-results}, we show results of all four approaches on all five datasets.
-We evaluate the three likelihood-based methods using their test set negative log likelihood (NLL) and use \emph{mean relative rank} (MRR)~\cite{tomlinson2021learning} to evaluate propagation.
+We evaluate the three likelihood-based methods using their test set negative log likelihood (NLL) and use \emph{mean relative rank} (MRR)~\citep{tomlinson2021learning} to evaluate propagation.
 For one sample, MRR is defined as the relative position of the actual choice in the list of predictions in decreasing confidence order (where 0 is the beginning of the list and and 1 is the end).
 We then report the mean MRR over the test set.
 In \textsc{app-install}, both Laplacian regularization and propagation improve prediction performance over the baseline logit model, and the advantage increases with the fraction of participants used for training (up to $6.8\%$ better MRR).
 However, the GCN performs worse than logit in terms of likelihood and the same or worse in terms of MRR.
-In \textsc{app-usage}, we find no benefit from using social network structure using any method.
-Instead, the recency feature appears to dominate, with propagation (which uses no features) performing much worse than the models that do incorporate recency.
-This indicates that app usage is driven by individual habit rather than by external social factors.
-In the three election datasets, Laplacian-regularized MNL consistently outperforms MNL (with up to $2.6\%$ better MRR in \textsc{us-elec-2016}; the margin in the California data is small but outside errorbars), while the GCN performs on par with MNL in \textsc{us-elec-2016} and worse in the California datasets.
-Despite \emph{entirely ignoring demographic features}, propagation over the social or geographic adjacency network performs remarkably competitively, especially as the training fraction increases.
+In contrast, graph-based methods do not outperform a conditional logit in \textsc{app-install}.
+In the three election datasets, Laplacian-regularized MNL consistently outperforms MNL (with up to $2.6\%$ better MRR in \textsc{us-election-2016}; the margin in the California data is small but outside errorbars), while the GCN performs on par with MNL in \textsc{us-election-2016} and worse in the California datasets.